Run-and-Tumble Dynamics and Zeno--Anti-Zeno Transition in Biased Quantum Trajectories: Results

-In the regime of significant positive bias $\gamma’ \gg J$, the demon strongly favors the subspace aligned with the bias.
-The dynamics enter a \emph{Zeno-like freezing} regime where transitions are suppressed, and the system becomes localized near the boundary $\langle X\rangle \approx +1$.
-Symmetrically, a significant negative bias stabilizes the opposite sector $\langle X\rangle \approx -1$.
-This localization is consistent with the \emph{measurement-modified state selection} predicted in \cite{kofman_acceleration_2000,chaudhry_zeno_2014}.
+\textit{The Zeno Regime (Localization).---} In the regime of significant positive bias ($\gamma' \gg J$), the feedback mechanism (acting as a Maxwell's demon) strongly favors the subspace aligned with the bias.
+Consequently, the dynamics enter a \emph{Zeno-like freezing} regime: transitions are suppressed, and the system becomes localized near the boundary $\langle X\rangle \approx -1$.
+This localization is consistent with the ``measurement-modified state selection'' predicted in Refs.~\cite{kofman_acceleration_2000}.
+Symmetrically, a significant negative bias stabilizes the opposite sector, locking the system to $\langle X\rangle \approx +1$ suggesting Zeno-acceleration.

-Between these localized domains, we observe a broad \emph{anti-Zeno regime}.
-Here, the stochastic back-action from the feedback effectively competes with the deterministic bias, having an effective ``activity".
-Neither $\gamma’$ nor $\gamma_{\mathrm{eff}}$ is sufficient to arrest the dynamics; instead, the fluctuations enhance the switching rate, driving the system toward a delocalized steady state with $\langle X\rangle \approx 0$.
-The crossover to the localized phase occurs approximately when the bias exceeds the coherent drive scale, $|\gamma’| \simeq 2J$, in the limit of weak dissipation $\gamma_{\mathrm{eff}} \lesssim 1$.
-Fig. \eqref{fig:fullphase} shows the full probability distribution of the quantum distribution from Eq.\eqref{eq:BBeqn} compared to the exact distribution from the p-RTP model Eq. \eqref{eq:RTP} for the two points marked in Fig. \eqref{fig:fullphase}(a).
-The distribution becomes exact as the diffusion constant increases (the measurement becomes weaker).
+\textit{The Rabi (Delocalization).---} Between these localized domains, we observe a broad \emph{Rabi regime}.
+Here, neither the bias $\gamma'$ nor the effective dissipation $\gamma_{\mathrm{eff}}$ is sufficient to arrest the dynamics.
+Instead, the stochastic back-action from the feedback effectively competes with the deterministic bias, manifesting as an effective ``activity.''
+These enhanced fluctuations drive the switching rate, forcing the system toward a delocalized steady state with vanishing mean real coherence ($\langle X\rangle \approx 0$) with switching between the dark and bright states.

-The competition between deterministic dissipation and stochastic biasing thus defines the phase boundary.
-As $\gamma’$ increases, the enhanced fluctuations counteract the dissipative freezing, shifting the transition to larger values of $\gamma_{\mathrm{eff}}$.
-Consequently, more substantial dissipation is required to maintain the Zeno subspace in the presence of strong feedback.
-A closer analysis in Fig. \eqref{fig:fullphase}(c,d) reveals that in the small diffusion limit, the quantum-to-classical map identifies the phase transitions at bias strength $\gamma’ = \pm 2 J$ while the full distribution displays differences due to the quantum-classical transition approximations.
-In the high-diffusion limit, the classical p-RTP solution for $X_t$ on average matches the solution of the averaged Lindblad equation, and the full distribution matches the latter.
+\textit{The Phase Boundary.--- } The transition between these regimes is defined by the competition between \emph{deterministic dissipation} (which tends to freeze the state) and \emph{stochastic biasing} (which tends to drive it).